hakdogan/ApacheShiro/README.md

 # Apache Shiro

-This application illustrates and demonstrates use of the Apache Shiro JDBC Realm with MySQL Database and Java web application(JSF2.2)
+This application demonstrates the use of the `Apache Shiro JDBC Realm` with `MySQL Database` in a Java Web Application(JSF2.2)

 ## Exemplified topics